Easy Cheesecake – Oma's einfacher Käsekuchen

 There are three options for the crust:

-For the photo above, I used the graham wafers. :)
+For the photo below, I used #3, the graham wafer method. :)

 Well, the traditional one has quark in it.
 Outside of Germany it is difficult to buy quark.
 However, it is easy to make at home.
 Then, you can make your cheesecake the way you're used to.
 Click here to learn how to make quark!